 Once you have a make target, you can build the project and program the kit by just double clicking on it.
 You can see the build progress in the Console window.
 If you need to kill a build that is in progress, you can click on the lower right corner of the IDE to open the Progress window and then click on the red box next to the build as shown below.

+If the build fails because it cannot find the target board, look in the device manager to make sure the drivers for the kit were properly installed.
+The board should show up as two devices:

+WICED USB JTAG Devices -> WICED USB JTAG Port

+Ports (COM & LPT) -> WICED USB Serial Port

+If you see anything listed in “Other devices” such as BCM9WCD1EVAL1 and USB Serial Port, right click on each device, select “Update Driver Software”, “Browse my computer for driver software”, and then browse to the SDK installation folder (e.g. C:\Users\<username>\Documents\WICED-Studio-5.0).
+Make sure the box to Include subfolders is checked and click next.
+The driver should then install automatically.

+Alternately, you also install the drivers from WICED Studio.
+To use that method, in the project explorer go to “tools/drivers/BCM9WCD1EVAL1”, right click on the file “dpinst_x64.exe” (for 64bit machines), and choose “Open With -> System Editor”.

-For the BCM94343W_AVN kit, the module contains two chips – the microcontroller and the Wi-Fi/Bluetooth radio.
+For some devices, the module contains two chips – the microcontroller and the Wi-Fi/Bluetooth radio.
 The make target option “download” just downloads the firmware to the microcontroller but does not affect the radio firmware.
 In most cases, that is all that is needed since the default radio firmware doesn’t change.
-However, in some cases, you may receive a kit that has custom radio firmware which prevents it from working as expected.
+However, in some cases, you may need to modify the radio chip’s firmware.
 In that case, you can download the radio firmware once by adding “download_apps” to the make target.
 That is, you would have:

 <folder1>.[<folder2>…].<project>-<platform> download download_apps run

-C file

-You must #include “wiced.h” at the top of the main C file.
-You must also call the wiced_init(); function in the initialization section of the main C file.
-This function does all of the initialization required to get the other WICED APIs to work properly and calls the functions that initialize the peripherals for the kit.

 Peripherals

 GPIO